luispedro/mahotas/docs/source/faq.rst

 In the meanwhile, all these projects have very different internal philosophies.
 ``ndimage`` is old-school scipy, in C, with macros. ``scikits.image`` uses Cython extensively, while ``mahotas`` uses C++ and templates.
-I don't want to use Cython as I find that it is not yet established enough and it cannot (I believe) be used to write functions that run on multiple types (like with C++ templates).
+I don't want to use Cython as I find that it is not yet established enough and at the time it could not be used to write functions that run on multiple types (like with C++ templates).
 The scipy community does not want to use C++.

 I have, on the other hand, taken code from ndimage and ported it to C++ for use